SURVEY: Most Hawai‘i Residents are Open to More Multimodal Transportation in the Future, But Speed Bumps Lie Ahead

 Titled “Most Hawai‘i Residents are Open to More Multimodal Transportation in the Future, But Speed Bumps Lie Ahead,” the white paper examined two areas that Ulupono has studied over the past five years:

-• Multimodal travel options — Defined as cleaner, more sustainable ways for a person to travel from one place to another.
+- Multimodal travel options — Defined as cleaner, more sustainable ways for a person to travel from one place to another.
 Examples used in the survey included activities such as walking, biking, carpooling, or catching the bus.

-• Parking fees — Defined as a fee people pay to park their vehicle at various locations.
+- Parking fees — Defined as a fee people pay to park their vehicle at various locations.

-Ulupono commissioned Anthology Research to conduct the online omnibus surveys in July 2021, July 2022, and August 2023.
+Ulupono commissioned Anthology Research to conduct the online omnibus surveys in July 2021, July 2022, August 2023, and October 2024.
 Each year’s survey consisted of two questions touching on multimodal transportation and one on parking fees, and reached approximately 500 participants each year for a total of about 1,500 research participants.